niicovila/Entropy-RL-Linear-Programming/README.md

 # Entropy-RL-Linear-Programming

 ## About this work
 In this work, we aim to investigate the applicability of regularized LP-based RL algorithms.
 Our objectives include developing a practical implementation of Q-REPS using deep neural networks (DNNs), and understanding the impact of various practical design choices on the algorithm’s final performance through a large-scale empirical study using a slurm cluster.
-Additionally, we will explore other LP-based approaches beyond Q-REPS.
+Additionally, we explore a novel primal-dual policy iteration algorithm.

 ## Requirements
 ```bash